-Even people of modest wealth these days are sometimes affected by capital taxes.
-The basic rate for Capital Gains tax has now been set at 10% or 20% for general assets (20% if you exceed the basic rate band) but importantly this new rate for capital gains does not include residential property which is set at 18% and 28% – apart from your own home which is covered by Principal Private residence relief.
+These days, even people of modest wealth may be affected by capital taxes.
+The basic rate for capital gains tax is set at 10% or 20% for general assets (20% if you exceed the basic rate band).
+Notably, this rate for capital gains does not include the disposal of residential property, which is set at 18% or 28% – apart from your own home which is likely to be covered by Principal Private Residence relief.

 You will have to report if you are selling